Family of 4 still hospitalized after father drove off cliff

 Patel’s family — including his 41-year-old wife, 7-year-old daughter and 4-year-old son, whose names have not been released — also remained hospitalized Wednesday.
 CHP Officer Mark Andrews would not comment on their conditions or detail Patel’s wounds.

 It wasn’t immediately known if Patel, 41, has an attorney.
-Pasadena police did not immediately say whether officers have previously been called to the family’s home or had contact with him.
+Pasadena police records do not show any calls about violence at the family’s home.
+The Los Angeles County Department of Children and Family Services did not immediately respond to a request for comment about whether the agency had received or investigated any reports on the family.

 The case brought back memories of a 2018 tragedy when a woman intentionally drove off another Northern California cliff i n an SUV with her wife and their six adopted children.
 All were killed.
 The crash in Mendocino County happened just days after authorities in Washington state opened an investigation following allegations that Jennifer Hart’s children were being neglected.

-Investigators have not yet determined Patel’s motive and Andrews would not say whether detectives have been able to interview him.
+Investigators are looking into Patel’s motive and Andrews would not say whether detectives have been able to interview him.

 “I have no idea what his thought pattern was,” he said.